 Batch processing entails time latencies of hours or even days.
 It can work to automate payroll processes and invoices, but it is not ideal for time-critical cybersecurity.

-The more recent development of micro-batch processing makes data available in “near real time,” approximately in a minute.
+The more recent development of micro-batch processing makes data available in “near real time,” approximately a minute.
 But can you imagine asking every person making a transaction to wait a full minute before their credit card is authorized?
-The latency is just too slow to deliver actionable, useful results.
+The latency is just too slow to deliver actionable, valuable results.

-Modern cybersecurity requires stream processing that can handle latency in the seconds to milliseconds range.
-Imagine how many gigabytes of customer data a cyber-attacker could steal in a single minute, or how many transactions the criminal could rack up.
+Modern cybersecurity requires stream processing that can handle latency in seconds to milliseconds.
+Imagine how many gigabytes of customer data a cyber-attacker could steal in a single minute or how many transactions the criminal could rack up.

-For a closer look at the problem facing cybersecurity engineers, we tested Apache Spark, a popular, open source analytics engine.
+To look at the problem facing cybersecurity engineers, we tested Apache Spark, a popular, open-source analytics engine.
 Spark was designed for ETL workloads: to Extract data from a data lake, Transform it, and then Load it into the target database.
-We found that Spark is not optimal for real time processing, even when connected to real time data streams.
+We found that Spark is not optimal for real-time processing, even when connected to real-time data streams.

 To be efficient, Spark needs to accumulate data in minutes-long batches — and in the intervening minutes between each batch processing window, cybercriminals could do millions of dollars worth of damage.

 Data streaming is built on message broker technologies such as Apache Kafka.
-We found that Kafka’s high-speed technology helps to reduce latency, but its processing capabilities are limited to basic operations such as aggregation, making the complex effort of detecting fraud more difficult.
+We found that Kafka’s high-speed technology helps to reduce latency.
+Still, its processing capabilities are limited to basic operations such as aggregation, making the complex effort of detecting fraud more difficult.

-Quix solves this problem by using Kafka for streaming data, while also providing a serverless computing environment where ML engineers can develop and deploy ML/AI algorithms.
+Quix solves this problem by using Kafka for streaming data while providing a serverless computing environment where ML engineers can develop and deploy ML/AI algorithms.

 Quix offers a platform to:

-- Connect the model directly to the broker, so the deployment can process every live transaction
+- Connect the model directly to the broker so that the deployment can process every live transaction

 - Retrain the model regularly to fight new cyber threats.